Almightyblob/brewerydb/README.md

+(small update on 04.03.2020: edited landing page and fixed bug with brewery images)

 ## `BreweryDB sample project`

 In order to start, per usual first run "npm -i" to install all dependables and then run the app with "npm start".